RamonJRV/stoner/README.md

 Because I'm trying to make the '60s cool again (free love man).
 Seriously: because I want a whole lotta cuncurrency (see section below) and I think Scala gets me there the quickest.

+Also, I think recursive functions will greatly simplify things like dragon & death identification.

 Concurrency Models
 ------------------
 Let's make some concurrency jambalaya: all kinds of spices and flavors mixed together.
 I would like to use: